carlysandler/Credit_Risk_Analysis/README.md

 ## Challenge Overview
 ---
 The purpose of this project is to apply supervised machine learning alogthrims to determine credit card risk.
-Due to the uncertainity and imbalanced classification nature of credit risk,
+It is in the best interest of financial institutions, banks, and peer-to-peer lending firms to automate and improve the accuracy of detecting high-risk individuals, prior to granting loans to assure minimal default.
+With machine learning, it is particullary challenging due to imbalanced distribution of risk classification (low risk vs high risk), as in a given sample dataset, there are substanitally more low-risk applicants than low-risk.

+To due to the difficulty of screening for fewer high-risk applicants, it is beneficial to deploy various ML models, that reduce bias and resample datasets to determine the best methodology or alogothrim to accurately predict credt-card risk.
+We delve into 6 different models and make a recommendation for ML implementation.

 ## Features and Data Resources
 ---